-Text Catalogue is a growing research and discourse project which documents (and therefore questions) how people occupy space – how they territorialise – and how they sometimes break patterns of occupation – deterritorialise – in productive and unexpected ways.
-These instances of De/terr are documented in short, discreet stories called ‘Texts,’ which are observed serendipitously in day-to-day encounters or even through organised workshops.
-It looks at cities and landscapes, towns and villages, from fancy buildings to common place mundanities.
-These seemingly unrelated narratives, when collected and indexed, are grouped together in different combinations to form overarching themes of exploration, such as Housing, Dwelling, and Migration.
+Text Catalogue is a growing research and discourse initiative which documents and questions how people occupy space – how they territorialise – and how they sometimes break patterns of occupation – deterritorialise – in productive and unexpected ways.
+These instances of de/territorialisation are documented in short, discreet stories called texts, observed serendipitously in day-to-day encounters and collected to form a catalogue.
+Text Catalogue explores how architecture shapes people and how people shape architecture; looking at cities, landscapes, towns and villages; from fancy buildings to common place mundanities.
+Seemingly unrelated narratives, when collected and indexed, are grouped together in different combinations to form overarching themes of exploration, such as Housing, Dwelling, and Migration.